 - Microsoft Excel

 - Hypertext markup language HTML

 - The MathWorks MATLAB

-What education is needed to be a Business Intelligence Analyst?
+What education or degrees do I need to become a Business Intelligence Analyst?

 More about our data sources and methodologies.